wolfitdm/BitchlandCheatConsoleBepInEx/commandslist.txt

 * npcfullenergy -> sets the energy from the npc the you looked at to maximum
 * npcfullheal -> heals the npc the you looked at
 * npccleanskin -> cleans the skin from the npc the you looked at, and sets his clothing condition to nude
+* listmenus -> List all menus from the game
+* closemenus -> Closes all menus from the game

 with toggleactive you can temporarily